Special Drawing Rights (SDRs): The Alternative Money?

 In 2008, SDRs were used to a relatively small extent (about $250 billion).
 It also took a long time to issue them (August 2009), after the crisis had already blown past and nearly a year after the worst part.

-Due to the virus-related impact, more of the world is turning to the IMF for help, which means greater de facto demand for SDRs.
-The world going into the Covid-19 crisis had never been so indebted.
+In recent years, more of the world is turning to the IMF for help, which means greater de facto demand for SDRs.
+However, the world had also never been so indebted.
 The balance sheet problems become magnified when income drops.

 Countries with reserve currencies can create the money, but it also means starting the recovery from a high debt base, which makes it harder to increase government spending and increase tax takes during the ensuing expansion.
 It also means a lot of near-term pain when creditors don’t get paid and companies can’t meet their expenses, leading to asset sales, defaults, and falling financial markets.